pablomaurer/cordova-plugin-file-sync/README.md

 ### Why?
 Reasons:
 - Since in `WKWebview` you can't go out of the approot and access documents i needed to find another solution.
-- I used [cordova-hot-code-push-plugin](https://github.com/nordnet/cordova-hot-code-push/) as `in-app-updater` but there the old and new release are in different directories and you must perform a page refresh to be able to access newly synced images, which I didn't want.
+- I used [cordova-hot-code-push](https://github.com/nordnet/cordova-hot-code-push/) as `in-app-updater` but there the old and new release are in different directories and you must perform a page refresh to be able to access newly synced images, which I didn't want.

 ### Usage
 #### File Comparing
 This plugins compares the `local manifest.json` against the `server manifest.json` to find out, which files changes.
 This looks like:
+To create the manifest you can use the [cordova-hot-code-push-cli](https://github.com/nordnet/cordova-hot-code-push-cli)
 ```json
 [
   {